 Hannes Parth is the founder of Frumat but very difficult to get a hold of.
 His email is: email@example.com

-Finally - we do sell from our stock of Frumat (we have black and burgundy in stock).
-We sell at cost price (plus shipping) in 10 metre lengths. (cheaper than buying 150 metres, right!? :) )
+Finally - we do sell from our own stock of black and burgundy Frumat.
+We sell in 10 metre lengths.
+If you would like more information, please email us at: firstname.lastname@example.org.

 FRUIT LEATHER ROTTERDAM a.k.a "mango leather"